 It spent about 40 minutes to clean my 50 square meters apartment (the 360 S6 had the job done for the same amount of time by the way).

 If the Roborock is physically moved elsewhere or its charging base position is changed, the robot loses the map.
 Anyways, it takes a few seconds for the machine to start cleaning again.

-The robot went behind the transparent curtains and got stuck there.
+Once the robot went behind the sheer curtains and got stuck there.
 Its laser was confused after which I decided to rescue it.

 Mi Home app

 In the app, you can see robot's time zone, adjust the voice volume, turn on/off the Carpet mode (it is off on default), schedule the Roborock up to 7 times per week.